vpsg-research/DiffMark/README.md

-# 【Information Fusion 2025】DiffMark: Diffusion-based Robust Watermark Against Deepfakes
+# DiffMark: Diffusion-based Robust Watermark Against Deepfakes

 <br>
 This is the implementation of the paper "DiffMark: Diffusion-based Robust Watermark Against Deepfakes".